Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Results

 \subsection{Disordered case for $S=1$}

-Finally, let us consider effect of randomness by introducing disordered exchange interactions.
+Finally, let us consider the effect of randomness by introducing disordered exchange interactions.
 We consider disordered exchange interactions whose probability density function~\cite{Laflorencie_random_2006} is given by

-where $\Theta(x)$ is the Heaviside step function and $\delta$ is a parameter which is chosen as 1.5 in our simulation.
+where $\Theta(x)$ is the Heaviside step function and $\delta$ is a parameter which we set to 1.5 in our simulation.

-We show the SMR signal for the disordered $S=1$ quantum Heisenberg model on a $16\times 16 \times 6$ cubic lattice.
+Figure~\ref{fig:smr_m2_3d_dis} shows the SMR signal for the disordered $S=1$ quantum Heisenberg model on a $16\times 16 \times 6$ cubic lattice.
 The two legends indicate the results for the uniform and disordered cases, respectively.
-We note that the value of the exchange interaction $J$ is taken as constant for the uniform system.
-In the disorder case, the ordering temperature is suppressed and the SMR signal becomes small.
-However, the qualitative features are common as the uniform case; the SMR signal becomes small above the transition temperature whereas it once increases and decreases as the temperature is lowered below the ordering temperature.
+Note that the value of the exchange interaction $J$ is taken to be a constant in the uniform system.
+In the disordered case, the ordering temperature is suppressed and the SMR signal becomes small.
+However, the qualitative features are common to the uniform case; the SMR signal becomes small above the transition temperature, whereas it increases and then decreases as the temperature falls below the ordering temperature.